nepenth/knowledge-base/README.md

 ### Cloud Computing <a name="cloud-computing"></a>
-The Cloud Computing category provides resources and guides on leveraging cloud platforms such as AWS, Azure, and GCP, including topics on scalability, autoscaling, and storage solutions using Kubernetes.
-This category offers a range of articles and tutorials to help users navigate and optimize their cloud infrastructure and applications.
+The Cloud Computing category provides information and resources on various cloud platforms, including AWS, Azure, and GCP, as well as related topics such as scalability, autoscaling, and storage in containerized environments like Kubernetes.
+This category offers guidance on navigating the complexities of cloud infrastructure and optimizing deployments for performance and efficiency.
 *Subcategories: Aws, Azure, Gcp, Aws Scalability, Kubernetes Autoscaling, Kubernetes Storage* *Items: 4*